How to Grow Pumpkins

 Plant miniatures closer, and Giants farther apart.

-Pumpkins are big feeders.
-They prefer a very rich soil, with lots of
+Pumpkin plants are big feeders.
+They need a very rich soil, with lots

-compost and manure (if you can get it).
+of compost and manure (if you can get it).
 Fertilize on a regular basis.
-Use

 high in Phosphorous (the middle number) just before the blooming period.